-It’s high time we shared our Round Top favorites, gathered over several years of exhibiting at the biannual antiques show.
-Round Top is a quiet little Texas hill country town situated between Austin and Houston, and we love it so much we decided to put down roots.
-We’re thrilled to swing open our doors, settle permanently in the heart of town, and welcome area residents and travelers throughout the year with a big dose of southern hospitality…and maybe a margarita or two!
+It’s high time we shared our Round Top favorites, gathered over several years of exhibiting at the triannual antiques show.
+Round Top is a quiet little Texas hill country town situated between Austin and Houston, and we love it so much we've put down roots.
+We’re thrilled to have settled permanently in the heart of town and welcome area residents and travelers throughout the year with a big dose of southern hospitality…and maybe a margarita or two!

 ANTIQUES WEEK: WHAT TO KNOW

 The Round Top Antiques Show has been a Texas institution since 1968!
-Each year, two main shows take place: the Fall Show in March/April and the Spring Show in October/November.
-Consider these dates prime visiting season—vendors come in from all over the world to showcase furnishings, linens, art, clothing, gifts, and more in mostly open-air tents.
-Scaled-down Winter and Summer Shows are scheduled during the months between the two main shows.
+Each year, two main multi-week shows take place: the Spring Show in March and the Fall Show in October.
+Consider these dates prime visiting season—thousands of vendors come in from all over the world to showcase furnishings, linens, art, clothing, gifts, and more in mostly open-air tents.
+A scaled-down Winter Show takes place every January.
 If you’re a first-timer, this guide is the place to start!

 EAT AND DRINK